Pivotal BlackFly: Design

 The BlackFly has a defined flight envelope and its controls are triple-redundant fly-by-wire.
 Takeoff and landing are vertical, and the aircraft can take off into Cruise or Hover modes.
 The landing gear consists of a rub strip on the bottom of an amphibious hull and a small rubber bumper on the rear of the fuselage.
 The lower edges of the winglets are skids that limit the vehicle's roll when parked.
 The vehicle is designed to fly from a grass surface, but can also be flown from asphalt, snow, ice, and fresh water (in potential emergencies).

 Pilot controls consist of two identical joysticks (of which only one is necessary to fly the aircraft, with the other acting as a safety redundancy), each with a thumb control for altitude.
 The fly-by-wire controls manage all motors, as well as the dual elevons on the outer edges of both wings.
 Differential motor speeds provide control authority in pitch, roll, and yaw.
 The elevons are in the prop wash of the outer propellers, enhancing their roll and pitch authority at low speeds.

 The BlackFly also can be flown in an unmanned configuration.
 Most flight testing has been unmanned, operated by software with a test weight in place of a pilot.
 Each motor weighs 4 lb and produces 130 lb of thrust.
 There are two batteries per motor, located in the wing behind each motor.
 Adjacent batteries can be cross-connected for redundancy.
 The batteries are software-monitored.

+Applications

+In 2026, a BlackFly ultralight plane was used to carry first-response gear and a paramedic to stabilize patients before an ambulance can reach the scene.